begedin/talk-slides/slides/vue_3_en.md

 My name is Nikola.

-I own Bego Solutions, which is a sole proprietorship, and my primary client for the past 4 years was V7.
+I own Bego Solutions, which is a sole proprietorship, and my primary client for the past 4 years has been V7.

-I've been working with their engineering team, building a machine learning product together.
+I've been working with their engineering team, building a very complex product together.

-Today, I'm going to talk about our approach of migrating to Vue3.
+For the past few months, we've been migrating the frontend part of it to Vue3, so that's what I'm gonna talk about.

 ---